-With the re-release of the Make Techno Black Again hat, HECHA / 做 and Grit Creative celebrate the origins of Techno and its roots in cities like Detroit and the African-American working class experience.
+New York, NY – 9/28/20 - HECHA / 做 releases a second edition of the MTBA hat – a project first launched in November 2018, celebrating the origins of Techno and its roots in cities like Detroit and the African-American working class experience.

-Techno as a culture and methodology strived to assert strategies towards evading the status quo, and promote creative aspirations of a better future.
-The Make Techno Black Again campaign is a project of reinstatement, in which 20% of revenues will be donated to Living Arts, a Detroit-based youth arts nonprofit.
+Techno as a culture and methodology strives to assert strategies towards evading the status quo, and promote creative aspirations of a better future.
+As a part of HECHA / 做’s ‘empathy-driven business model’, the MTBA project has always been a project of reinstatement.
+For this release, MTBA will now donate 50% of revenues to support Teen HYPE (Helping Youth by Providing Education). a Detroit-based youth arts nonprofit.